 Today it’s off to another of Sri Lanka’s cultural epicentres, the ancient ruined city of Polonnaruwa, after breakfast.
 The drive from Sigiriya will take approximately an hour and half.
 Polonnaruwa was the island’s mediaeval capital between the 11th and 13th centuries.
 Cycling around this large, UNESCO World Heritage Site (4km from one end to another), you’ll see a vast man-made reservoir, palace ruins, exquisitely carved Buddhas, royal baths and stupas (or dagobas, as they’re known by in Sri Lanka).
 Return to your hotel and relax.

-Post-breakfast, take the 30-minute journey to Dambulla, another point on Sri Lanka’s cultural triangle and yet another UNESCO World Heritage Site.
+Post-breakfast, take the 10-minute journey to Dambulla Cave Temple and yet another UNESCO World Heritage Site.
 Sri Lanka’s greatest cave-temple complex, the walls and ceiling of this Buddhist site are resplendent with frescoes and there are hundreds of statues of Buddha, Hindu kings and deities.
 The history of these five caves’ embellishment dates from the first century BC and changes and additions have been made right up to nowadays.
-From Dambulla, it’s on to Kandy, which is three and a half hours away, to your elegant, colonial-style boutique hotel.
+From Dambulla, it’s on to Kandy, which is three and a half hours away, to the Jetwing Kandy Gallery.

 This morning get under Kandy’s skin on a walking tour.
 The last capital of the Sinhalese monarchy, Kandy is encircled by jungle-covered hills.
 You’ll appreciate the city’s architecture and watch Sri Lanka’s famed street food, kottu, being made; visit temples and take a tuk-tuk ride.
 The tour will end at the 16th-century Temple of the Tooth.
 This vast complex was built to house one of the Buddha’s teeth.
 Continue getting to know Kandy this afternoon, perhaps delving deeper into something you uncovered on your trip, or just chill out at your hotel.

 Known as Ceylon until 1972, Sri Lanka’s history is steeped in tea.
 It all started when the British brought a camellia sinensis here from China in the 1820s to be displayed in the Royal Botanical Gardens outside Kandy.
 By the 1870s, thanks to a blight of the coffee crops, tea production took hold of the island.
 By the end of the century, tea was synonymous with Ceylon and vice versa.
-After breakfast tea, it’s off to the Ceylon Tea House to start an informative three to four-hour hike in the famed tea-producing Hanthana mountain range before returning to your hotel.
-Time for a cuppa?
+After breakfast it’s off Tea Museum located in the Hanthana Mountain, where you will begin an epic hike and trek to Hanthana Mountain.

 Today travel from Peradeniya railway station to Nanuoya, near to Nuwara Eliya, on a scenic three and a half-hour train journey (dependent on the local railway regulations) through Sri Lanka’s beautiful highlands.
 Enjoy a small picnic – provided by your A&K driver-guide – while the tea estate-dotted scenery rolls by.
 Your driver guide will meet you at Nanuoya and whisk you the 15-minute drive to your hotel for the next two nights.